 Once you apply this, it dries fast, leaving a hard patch.
 After ensuring that the compound has dried completely, you can proceed to sand.
 If you want to paint the patch so that it can blend in with the remaining surface, you’ll get excellent results!

 It’s ready to use and perfect for finishing joints in gypsum panels.
-However, note that it might not be a good option for exterior uses.
+However, note that it might not be a good option for a clean exterior surface.

 - Shrinks less